usecannon/cannon/packages/website/content/docs-technical.md

 **Options**

+- `--registry-provider-url` RPC endpoint to use when publishing.
 - `--chain-id` - The network which the registry to deploy to is on.
 Default: 1 (mainnet)
 - `--private-key` - Private key of the wallet to use when publishing.
 If not specified, uses a local wallet provider (such as Frame)
 - `--preset` - Preset name to use (_Default: "main"_)